abap2UI5/docs/docs/configuration/setup.md

 ENDMETHOD.
 ```
-For custom configurations, simply fill the config structure and import it to the run method:
+For custom configurations, simply populate the config structure and pass it to the run method:

 ### Theme
-eg. for changing the theme the source code looks like this:
+For example, to change the theme, the source code would look like this:
 ```abap
 METHOD if_http_extension~handle_request.